cloudmesh-ansible/ansible-cloudmesh-face/docker/README.rst

 Notation:

 * commands executed on the host system are indicated with $
-* commands executed on the container are indicated with root11111111# , where root<some number> will be the container id.
+* commands executed on the container are indicated with root# , where root<some number> will be the container id.
 * the name of the container is `openface`, which can be checked by command `docker ps`.